 Sarasota Realtors Primarily Work with One of Two Types of Contracts

 - The Florida Realtors/Florida Bar Residential Contract for Sale and Purchase

-The standard contract provides that if there are issues uncovered during the inspection with warranted items—i.e. items which affect the integrity of the property such as a broken roof tile which could lead to a roof leak—the seller is obligated to make repairs of the warranted items (up to a limit agreed upon during the negotiation of the contract).
+The standard contract provides that if there are issues uncovered during the inspection with warranted items — i.e. items that affect the integrity of the property, such as a broken roof tile which could lead to a roof leak — the seller is obligated to make repairs of the warranted items (up to a limit agreed upon during the negotiation of the contract).

 The standard contract, if not otherwise specified, provides a default of 1.5 percent of the purchase price for repairs.
 Non- warranted items refer to cosmetic issues, such as discoloration of floor coverings, wallpaper, or window treatments.

 To see the most recent version of this contract, and to read the exact verbiage defining warranted and non-warranted items, click here.

 - The Florida Realtors/Florida Bar “As-is” Residential Contract for Sale and Purchase

 Typically bank-owned, investor-owned, estate sales, or older homes will be marketed and sold “As-is”.
 This means that should the inspection report reveal issues with the house, the seller is not obligated under the contract to make those repairs.

 While the perception is that once the seller agrees to a buyer’s purchase price they will have no further responsibility for the property, our experience dictates that this is not the reality.